zBlock-1/RLN-audit-report/README.md

 ### 2. Medium - Effective stake at risk is only fees and not the complete stake as intended

-RLN contracts enforce users to stake and register themselves before being part of the network.
+RLN contracts require users to stake and register themselves before being part of the network.
-The idea here is if a user misbehaves and spams the network, anyone can slash them in return for their stake.
+The idea here is if a user misbehaves and spams the network, anyone can slash their stake and get some of it.
 However, since networks are anonymous, users can slash themselves using another identity and only lose fees.

 #### Technical Details